jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

 ## MySQL ##
 - Start mysql from command line.
-Either an existing user or the root account can execute this command. -u flag is followed by username (in this case root) and -p flag will prompt for a password mysql -u root -p
+Either an existing user or the root account can execute this command. -u flag is followed by username (in this case root) and -p flag will prompt for a password

+    mysql -u root -p

-- Then create a username with permisions for the person that wishes to use the database. mysql> CREATE USER 'monty'@'%' IDENTIFIED BY 'some_pass';
+- Then, once a MySQL command line is reached, create a username with permisions for the person that wishes to use the database.

+    mysql> CREATE USER 'monty'@'%' IDENTIFIED BY 'some_pass';
     mysql> GRANT ALL PRIVILEGES ON *.* TO 'monty'@'%' ->     WITH GRANT OPTION;